-House cleaning businesses provide customers with convenience and a much-needed service that can help to keep their homes safe and presentable.
+House cleaning businesses provide customers with convenience and much-needed service to keep their homes safe and presentable.
 House cleaners typically perform basic cleaning services, like dusting, vacuuming, mopping, bathroom cleaning, kitchen cleaning, and taking out the garbage.
 Businesses may also offer additional specialized tasks like laundry, dishes, window washing, and more.

 Often, customers hire house cleaners on a regular, recurring schedule.
 House cleaners may charge by the hour or may set a flat fee to clean the entire house.
 Most house cleaners will arrive with their own equipment, including cleaning products, though customers may choose to request eco-friendly cleaning products.

 Typically, house cleaners work with a variety of customers who are homeowners or renters.
 House cleaners may also offer their services to apartment owners or AirBnB properties that need to be cleaned in between tenants.